thejoeldanny/Japanese-phonetics/important instructions.md

 The THIRD OPTION is to get the COMBO LETTERS.
 THe FOURTH OPTION is to get the SMALL VOWELS.
 The FITH OPTION is to get the LONG VOWELS.
-The above options only prints the particular option chose, but the SIXTH OPTION enables u to print EVERYTHING from HIRAGANA to KATAKANA.
+The above options only prints the particular option chose, but the SIXTH OPTION enables you to print EVERYTHING from HIRAGANA to KATAKANA.
 The SEVENTH OPTION is to EXIT the program.

+Now for the HELP SECTION!!!

+I don't know how to work somethings out:
+1.